LEGALLY REVIEWED BY:

 Truck Driver Requirements

-Every truck driver in California must have a commercial driver’s license (CDL).
+Every truck driver in California must have a standard California driver’s license as a prerequisite for obtaining a commercial driver’s license (CDL).
 California drivers must have a CDL issued by this state, and any driver operating a commercial truck across state lines from elsewhere must have a CDL issued by their respective state.
+The process of obtaining a CDL includes acquiring a commercial learner’s permit, passing various tests such as vision and medical exams, and certain applicants may qualify for waivers based on prior military experience or out-of-state credentials.

 All commercial truck drivers are restricted to operating a certain amount of hours during each day and each workweek.
 Drivers must operate within a 14-hour window each day, of which they can only operate the vehicle for 11 total driving hours.
 Drivers can only restore a 14-hour driving window after they have been off duty for 10 hours.